 What was once an online bookstore is now a technology innovator that seems to be three steps ahead of its customers.
 The technology is over our heads, literally.
 The fact that customers don’t truly understand the technology doesn’t stop them from shopping there.
-The newest e-commerce experience is just a little more personal than a face to screen interaction.
+The newest e-commerce customer experience is just a little more personal than a face to screen interaction.

 Related: Intro to Amazon Marketing Services

 So what does this mean for marketers?
 And what does this lead to for the consumer?
 One major issue all users are thinking about is privacy.
-How much information is being taken from a shoppers experience?
+How much information is being taken from a shopping experience?
 Amazon claims that physical-to-online retargeting is not going to be used right away.
 But all marketers know that this form of advertising will be a huge asset in the future.
 Initially, consumers may find the idea creepy, but wouldn’t we all rather be targeted with ads that we actually may benefit from?